edrlab/members/README.md

 * `date`: when did the edrlab membership started?
 This field is used to sort cards (last members first)
 * `featureImage`: a URL to your organization logo.
 Please consider that the edrlab's members website has a white background.

-Additionally to thise YAML information, each member can provide a markdown or HTML content that will be displayed
+Additionally to that YAML information, each member can provide a markdown or HTML content that will be displayed